Zuyuf/Zifi-Online_Node_API/README.md

 > #### PUT /:id
 > - To Update Card with given ID for the requesting user
 > - User Should be Logged In
-> - JSON Object in Boddy of request
+> - JSON Object in Body of request
 >   - **_name_**:       String, Minimum 5 character, Maximum 50 character, REQUIRED
 >   - **_cardNumber_**: String, Minimum 8 character, Maximum 30 character, REQUIRED
 >